 When intervertebral joints and discs are damage during a whiplash injury, the muscles and nerves of the spine will also often become damaged in such a way as to cause future pain and suffering.
-Some whiplash accidents may permanently damage the tissues around the neck which can make the whiplash injury victim more susceptible to injury in the future.
+Some whiplash accidents may permanently damage the tissues around the neck, making the whiplash injury victim more susceptible to injury in the future.
 A civil claim for damages for whiplash injuries will include claims for pain and suffering, lost wages, and past and future medical expenses.

-Ten Percent of all Whiplash Injuries Result in Permanent Disability in Auto Accident Crash Cases.
-We recognize that one out of about every seven whiplash cases show a plaintiff’s physical and mental symptoms are present for longer than three years from the date of the accident.
+Ten percent of all whiplash injuries result in permanent disability in auto accident crash cases.
+Worse yet, in one out of every seven whiplash cases, the victim's physical and mental symptoms will last longer than three years from the date of the accident.

-Studies have shown that rear impact car wrecks even at speeds as low as 2.5 miles per hour can cause whiplash.
-Most of these studies have been written and conducted by the Society for Automotive Engineering (SAE) who has conducted extensive research regarding whiplash injuries.
-Among these and other respected groups, it is well documented that low velocity impacts are capable of causing significant injuries.
-These studies show that vehicles which do not sustain damage in low speed impacts can produce correspondingly higher dynamic loadings on their occupants than those which plastically deform under the same or possible more severe impact conditions.
+Studies have shown that rear impact car wrecks, even at speeds as low as 2.5 miles per hour, can cause whiplash.
+Most of these studies have been written and conducted by the Society for Automotive Engineering (SAE), which has conducted extensive research regarding whiplash injuries.
+Among these and other respected groups, it is well documented that low-velocity impacts are capable of causing significant injuries.
+These studies show that vehicles that do not sustain damage in low-speed impacts can produce correspondingly higher dynamic loadings on their occupants to those which plastically deform under the same or possible more severe impact conditions.

-Contact our whiplash attorneys to discuss your injury, and let our experienced attorneys guide you through your medical treatment.
-Call our Atlanta office now at 404.MCALEER.
+Contact our whiplash attorneys to discuss your injury, and let our experienced team guide you through your medical treatment.
+Contact us online or our Atlanta office now at 404-622-5337.